 Naomi’s health condition

 Naomi has Neuroblastoma, a nerve cancer that usually affects kids below the age of ten.
 This condition manifested when she was three years old.
 However, she was able to fight it, and it recessed.

-Unfortunately, it resurfaced as a growth behind her eye, 12 months before she went to the competition.
+Unfortunately, 12 months before she went to the competition, it resurfaced as a growth behind her eye.
 With an uncertain future, Naomi, together with her parents, wrote a bucket list of things she wished to do.